Mery is now live and available to download, and - best of all - is completely free.

 Where are Mery's facial controls?

 The face controls are located - slightly oddly - far to the left above the character.
 To animate her facial controls, create a new face camera and parent it to the facial controls.
-Tear off the camera so you have a separate window with the facial controls easily accessible.
+Then, tear off the camera so you have a separate window with the facial controls easily accessible.
+To do this, select your face camera and then go to panels/tear off to tear off the face controls as a separate camera view.

 Mery's eyes can be hard to get expressions from.
 She tends to have a slightly "wide eyed" look, where the eyelids move but her cheek area does not move very well.
 Make sure you can get the expressions you need out of Mery before you commit to animating a shot with her.